 Asthma might just be one of the best-known (respiratory) diseases in the world.
 This is not surprising when about 300 million people in the world suffer from it.
 The U.S. has about 25 million asthma patients – that’s 1 in 13 people.
 This disease can affect anyone, it doesn’t matter how old you are, what gender you are, or what your background is.
-We do see that the highest percentage of asthma cases are among the black (adult) population.
+We do see that the highest percentage of cases are among the black (adult) population.
 This is why it’s incredibly important to be educated about this lung problem.

 We all know the scene where someone – out of the blue – has trouble breathing and then quickly reaches for his inhaler to take a big gulp.
 However, do we actually know what asthma is?
 And what it does to your respiratory system?
 It’s time to jog your memory.
-Asthma is a chronic respiratory disease in which, over an indefinite period of time, the airways become inflamed, swollen, or narrowed – and may produce extra mucus.
+It’s a chronic respiratory disease in which, over an indefinite period of time, the airways become inflamed, swollen, or narrowed – and may produce extra mucus.
 This makes it more difficult to exhale breath.
 As this is a chronic condition, most people suffer from this for the rest of their lives, but there are cases of children diagnosed with asthma early on who grow over the condition.

 Triggers of Asthma